Macon County Law Enforcement Training Center

 Jered Shofner

-Retired Dewitt County Sheriff Jered Shofner serves as a part-time instructor and Assistant Class Coordinator at the Macon County Law Enforcement Training Center.
+Retired Dewitt County Sheriff Jered Shofner serves as a part-time instructor and Assistant Class Coordinator for the Sangamon County BCO Academy, at the Macon County Law Enforcement Training Center.
 After serving two terms as Sheriff, he retired November 2018 and brings 31 years of experience with him.
 Retired Sheriff Shofner is a graduate of the FBI National Academy, Northwestern School of Police Staff and Command, The National Sheriff’s Institute, Eastern Illinois University, and Lincoln Land College Police Academy.
 A near-death experience created a passion in him that he now uses to prepare the next generation of peace warriors at the MCLETC.

 MCLETC INTEGRATED FORCE OPTIONS TEAM